IMPORTANT SAFETY INFORMATION AND INDICATION

 Do not take PRISTIQ if you are allergic to desvenlafaxine, venlafaxine, or any of the ingredients in PRISTIQ.
 Do not take PRISTIQ if you currently take, or have taken within the last 14 days, any medicine known as an MAOI (including intravenous methylene blue or the antibiotic linezolid).
 Allow 7 days after stopping PRISTIQ before starting an MAOI.
 Taking an MAOI with PRISTIQ can cause serious or even life-threatening side effects.

-Before taking PRISTIQ, tell your healthcare professional about all prescription and over-the-counter medications and supplements you take or plan to take including those to treat migraines and psychiatric disorders (including other antidepressants or amphetamines); to avoid serotonin syndrome, a potentially life-threatening condition; aspirin, NSAID pain relievers, or blood thinners because they may increase the risk of bleeding.
+Before taking PRISTIQ, tell your healthcare professional about all prescription and over-the-counter medicines, vitamins, and herbal supplements you take or plan to take including those to treat migraines and psychiatric disorders (including other antidepressants, amphetamines and St. John's Wort supplements); to avoid serotonin syndrome, a potentially life-threatening condition (including triptans, tricyclic antidepressants, lithium, tramadol, fentanyl, meperidine, methadone or other opioids, amphetamines, tryptophan, buspirone, and St. John's Wort); aspirin, NSAID pain relievers, or blood thinners because they may increase the risk of bleeding.

 Some people are at risk for visual problems such as eye pain, changes in vision, or swelling or redness around the eye.
 You may want to undergo an eye examination to see if you are at risk and get preventative treatment if you are.